 Joanna C. Valente is a human who lives in Brooklyn, New York, and is the author of Sirs & Madams (Aldrich Press, 2014), The Gods Are Dead (Deadly Chaps Press, 2015), Marys of the Sea (2017, The operating system), Xenos (2016, Agape Editions), & Sexting the dead (2017, unknown press).

 Joanna received an MFA in writing at Sarah Lawrence College, and is also the founder of Yes, Poetry, as well as the managing editor for CCM.
 Some of their writing has appeared in Prelude, The Atlas Review, The Feminist Wire, BUST, Pouch, and elsewhere.
 Joanna also teaches workshops at Brooklyn Poets.

-Nadia Gerassimenko (ASSOCIATE EDITOR) is the associate editor at Luna Luna Magazine by day, and a moonchild and poet by night.
+Nadia Gerassimenko is the managing editor at Luna Luna Magazine by day, and a moonchild and poet by night.
 Nadia self-published her first poetry collection "Moonchild Dreams" (2015).

 Nina Morena is a writer and general bookworm from Montreal, Canada.
 She holds a BA in English Literature and Communication Studies from McGill University, which explains her undying love for TS Eliot.
 She’s currently getting her MA in Media Studies at Concordia.
 Her work has appeared in The Odyssey Online, Thrive Global, and ankle (so far).
 She’s also an embarrassed superfan of Mad Men and John Green novels.

 Monique Quintana is the Editor-in-Chief of the literary blogazine, Razorhouse.
 She holds an MFA in Creative Writing from CSU Fresno, and her work has been published or is forthcoming in Huizache, Bordersenses, and The Acentos Review, among others.